`I’m just here to do my job,’ imperiled prosecutor says

 Only days ago, allegations surfaced from former Trump national security adviser John Bolton that the president sought to interfere in an investigation by Berman’s office into the state-owned Turkish bank in an effort to cut deals with Turkish President Recep Tayyip Erdoğan.

 The chairman of the Senate Judiciary Committee, Sen. Lindsey Graham, R-S.C., said he was unlikely to proceed with Clayton’s nomination unless New York’s senators, Democrats Chuck Schumer and Kirsten Gillibrand, gave their consent to the pick.
-Schumer already has said the bid to oust Berman “reeks of potential corruption of the legal process.”
+Schumersaid the bid to oust Berman “reeks of potential corruption of the legal process” and Gillibrand said she would “not be complicit” in helping to fire a prosecutor investigating corruption.
+Both lawmakers called for Clayton to withdraw from consideration.

 The chairman of the House Judiciary Committee, Rep. Jerry Nadler, D-N.Y., said his committee was inviting Berman to testify this coming week.
-Schumer called for the department’s inspector general and Office of Professional Responsibility to investigate.
+Schumer also called for the department’s inspector general and Office of Professional Responsibility to investigate.

 Berman’s statement said he would stay on the job until a nominee was confirmed by the Senate.
 He challenged Barr’s power to remove, given that Berman was appointed by federal judges, not by the president.
 Under federal law, a U.S. attorney who is appointed by district court judges can serve “until the vacancy is filled.”